 In contrast, Broome has a significantly lower share of residents aged 65 and over and has a below average share of people aged 15-24.
-This is linked to the trend among households of sending older school age students away to Perth and other locations for secondary and tertiary schooling.
+This is linked to constraints in the capacity of local health and aged care services as well as the trend among households of sending older school age students away to Perth and other locations for secondary and tertiary schooling.
 A defining attribute of Broome's population is its rich multiculturalism, with almost one in three residents identifying as Aboriginal or Torres Strait Islander in 2016.
 This is significantly higher than Western Australia (3.9%) and Australia (3.3%) as a whole and illustrates the central and significant position of Aboriginal people in the character and culture of the Broome community and economy.